chocos10/new/README.md

-# youtube
+# youtubeapi

-It allows user to enter a search term in the UI and the resultant items are Searched and displayed using YouTube Data API v3.
+It allows user to enter a search term in the UI and the resultant items are searched and displayed using YouTube Data API v3.
-And the Returned results are sortable based on 2 params - eg. name and published date.
+The results are sortable based on 2 params name and published date.

 ### Requirements
 * Python 2.6 or greater.